MSU Billings Catalog

 Tech Building Commons and Health Science Building Commons

 Information Technology provides computer and technology services to students, faculty, and staff.
 The department supports student computers across both MSUB campuses.
-Students may go to the Information Commons, located on the first floor of the Library, or A076 at City College to receive assistance with computer issues, software applications, and questions about your network account.
+Students may go to the IT Service Desk, located on the first floor of the Library, or A076 at City College to receive assistance with computer issues, software applications, and questions about your network account.
 Assistance is also available by calling (406) 247-5700 or emailing servicedesk@msubillings.edu.

-The Information Commons, an open access computer lab for MSU Billings student use, is located on the first floor of the MSU Billings Library and is available during regular Library hours.
-The Information Commons is operated by the Information Technology department and has computers, printing, scanning, and technology support services.
+The IT Service Desk, an open access computer lab for MSU Billings student use, is located on the first floor of the MSU Billings Library and is available during regular Library hours.
+The IT Service Desk is operated by the Information Technology department and has computers, printing, scanning, and technology support services.
 A wide variety of software is available for student use such as Microsoft Office, Adobe Creative Cloud, ArcGIS, SPSS, and other software for various courses and programs.
 Students will need money in their U-card account to pay for printing services.
 People who are not current students, faculty, or staff of MSU Billings will be asked to use the open access computers located on the second floor of the Library.

 Both campuses have wireless access available to students in common study areas, academic buildings, residence halls, and dining facilities.
 Please connect devices to the MSUB-mobile wireless network by logging in with your NetID and password.
 This wireless network provides a fast, secure connection to the internet.
 The MSUB-visitor network is designed for visitors to campus.
 Students may bring their computers to the Information Commons on the 1st floor of the Library or A076 at City College for assistance with connecting to the MSUB wireless network.